 The same is true for us today.
-In life, the wind is often contrary.
-There are times when we are up against it and life is a desperate struggle with ourselves, with our circumstances, with our temptations, with our sorrows and with our decisions.
-At such time, there is no need to struggle alone, for Jesus comes to us across the storms of life, with hand stretched out to save, and with his calm, clear voice bidding us take heart and have no fear.
+There are times when we are up against it and life is a desperate struggle with ourselves, with our situations, with our temptations, with our sorrows and with our decisions.
+At such time, there is no need to struggle alone, for Jesus comes to us across the storms of life, with hand stretched out to save, and with his calm clear voice bidding us to take heart and have no fear.

 Jesus is a comforting presence.
 Where Jesus is, there is peace and serenity.
 When we are in danger of being overwhelmed by the storms of life, Jesus is there.
 His presence is reassuring.
 We should always have Jesus at our side, because he knows when to intervene and rescue us.
 When we are overwhelmed by countless problems, let us call upon Jesus.
-May God bless you all!

-1 Kings 19, 9a., 11-12, 13-14; Romans 9, 1-5; Matthew 14,22-33
+1 Kings 19: 9a, 11-13a; Romans 9: 1-5; Matthew 14: 22-33

-Homily Date: August 10, 2008 © 2008 - Father Felicien Ilunga Mbala Contact: www.mbala.org Document Name: 20080810homily.pdf
+Homily Date: August 13, 2023 © 2023 - Fr Felicien I. Mbala, PhD, STD

+Contact: www.mbala.org

+Document Name: 20230813homily